dhyani15/resnet-implementation/README.md

 OUTPUTS – This folder contains all the outputs in ‘.out’ format, of the different experiments with different parameters.
 To view contents of the folder, use the “cat” command. <br><br>
 PLOTS – This folder contains all the different graphs plotted for each corresponding experiment.
 They contain .png files and can be opened on Github itself. <br><br>
 SBATCH – This folder contains all the different ‘.sbatch’ files created for each corresponding experiment.
 They are used to assign Slurm jobs, use the command “sbatch filename.sbatch” to run the particular experiment. <br><br>
-best_model.out – This is the output file generated from for model which produced the best results. <br><br>
+best_model.out – This is the output file generated for our model which produced the best results. <br><br>
 best_model_acc.png & best_model_loss.png – These are the train/test accuracy graph and loss graph for our model.
-bestmodel.sbatch – This the sbatch file for running the program. <br><br>
+bestmodel.sbatch – The sbatch for this model is bestmodel.sbatch. <br><br>
-main.py – Python file being ran by the slurm command which carries out different functionalities like loading dataset, creating the model, training and testing based on parameters like optimizers, device used (cpu/cuda), graph plotting and saving the best model as a ‘.pt’ file. <br><br>
+main.py – Python file being ran by the slurm command which contains our training logic and saves the best model weights in project1_model.pt file. <br><br>
-project1_model.pt – This is a PyTorch file for our best architecture with saved parameters which will be used for testing. <br><br>
+project1_model.pt – This is a PyTorch file for our best architecture with saved parameters that can be loaded for testing. <br><br>
 requirements.txt – This file contains all the different libraries used for this project. <br><br>
-test.py – Python program to check the saved ‘.pt’ file. <br><br>
+test.py – Python program to run the model saved in project1_model.pt on CIFAR10 testset. <br><br>
 utils.py – Python program which is being used by ‘main.py’ to import different functionalities such as Progress bar and computing the mean and standard deviation value of dataset. <br><br>

 --------------------------------------------------------------------------------------------------------